Conjugacy theorems for loop reductive group schemes and Lie algebras: Generalities on multiloop algebras and forms

 \subsection{Notation and conventions}

 Throughout this work, with the exception of the Appendix, $k$ will denote a field of characteristic $0$ and $\ol{k}$ an algebraic closure of $k.$ For integers $n\geq 0$ and $m>0$ we set

 and

 The category of commutative associate unital algebras over $k$ will be denoted by $\kalg.$ If $\XX$ is a scheme over $\Spec(k),$ by an {\it $\XX$--group} we will understand a group scheme over $\XX.$ When $\XX = \Spec(R)$ for some object $R$ of $\kalg,$ we use the expression {\it $R$--group}.
+If $R$ is an object in $\kalg$ we will denote the corresponding multiplicative and additive groups by $\G_{m,R}$ and $\bG_{a,R}.$

+We will use bold roman characters, e.g. $\dG$, $\dg$ to denote $k$--groups and their Lie algebras.
+The notation $\GG$ and $\gg$ will be reserved for $R$--groups (which are usually not obtained from a $k$--group by base change) and their Lie algebras.